-&lt;sup>1 Executive officers refer to the Group CEO, the direct reports of the Group CEO on the Company's Executive Committee, and the direct reports of the Group CEO, who perform control job functions as defined by the FHC CG Regulations.
+1 Executive officers refer to the Group CEO, the direct reports of the Group CEO on the Company's Executive Committee, and the direct reports of the Group CEO, who perform control job functions as defined by the FHC CG Regulations/CG Regulations.
 Any employee directors would be expected to fall within this definition.

-Committees TORs and are expected to be familiar with the terms and the Company's corporate governance principles.
+Committees' TORs and are expected to be familiar with these, and the Company's corporate governance principles.

 All Directors are given continuous professional training, funded and arranged by the Company, to ensure that they are equipped with the appropriate skills and knowledge to perform their roles on the Board and the Board Committees effectively.
-The Company has in place a training framework which includes mandatory training in areas such as Financial Crime and Information & Cyber Security, and supplementary training in areas such as sustainability, risk & regulatory and industry-specific matters.
-These would be provided to the Directors to guide and support the Company towards meeting the objective of having a Board that comprises individuals who are competent and possess up-to-date knowledge and skills necessary to discharge their duties and responsibilities.
-Throughout their tenure in office, Directors are also regularly updated on the Company's businesses and the regulatory and industry specific environment in which the Company operates.
+The Company has in place a training framework which includes mandatory training in areas such as Financial Crime, and supplementary training in areas such as sustainability, information and cybersecurity, risk & regulatory and industry-specific matters.
+These are provided so the Board can comprise Directors who are competent and possess up-to-date knowledge and skills necessary to guide the company and who can discharge their duties and responsibilities.

+Throughout their tenure, Directors are also regularly updated on the Company's developments and the regulatory and industry specific environment in which the Company operates.
 Directors are encouraged to attend training and professional development programmes which include forums and dialogues with experts and senior business leaders on issues facing boards and board practices.